 The challenge for Instacart is that they’re vulnerable.
 As in really vulnerable.
 In many ways, I believe Instacart is a house of cards built on shifting sands.
 The sun has shone brightly on Instacart for several years but storm clouds are gathering.
 Going public will not ensure long-term success for Instacart.
 Instacart must become more aggressive and Think Big.
 Most of Instacart’s customers can enter into agreements with micro-fulfillment companies to purchase and install MFCs within their retail ecosystems thus eliminating the need for Instacart.
 This is already happening.
 Digital advertising can increase revenue and help cover the cost of delivering groceries but it isn’t enough.

 My biggest fear is that Instacart will select, Fabric, to power their MFC strategy.
-At a time when Instacart is under growing competitive pressure, and also considering going public, Instacart must select the best MFC solution to meet their needs vs. selecting an MFC from a company that offers the best deal.
-If Instacart selects Fabric, I believe their MFC strategy will experience severe stress.
+At a time when Instacart is under growing competitive pressure and also considering going public, Instacart must select the best MFC solution to meet their needs vs. selecting an MFC from a company that offers the best deal.
+If Instacart selects Fabric, I encourage Instacart to take as much command and control over the company as possible including reengineering the processes related to sourcing, procurement, manufacturing, and also invest in technology and software.
+I don’t dislike Fabric, I just believe the company needs outside influence.